 Although the lizard is a very popular bait it seems to have lost its popularity as of late.
-To this day when the bite gets really tough and nothing else seem to be working I can trust in a Texas rigged lizard.
+To this day when the bite gets really tough and nothing else seems to be working, I can trust in a Texas rigged lizard.

 I especially love to fish these baits around submerged wood and trees.
 There’s something majestic about fishing a lizard around wood.

 I also like a slow rate of fall on my lizard baits when Texas rigging.
-That slow flutter down through the brush falling right into the jaws of a largemouth bass.
+That slow flutter down through the brush falls right into the jaws of largemouth bass.

-The other time a i switch to the lizard is in the dead of winter.
-I will find a 4 inch ZOOM lizard that is almost transparent for my clear water lakes here in California.
+The other time I switch to the lizard is in the dead of winter.
+I will find a 4-inch ZOOM lizard that is almost transparent for my clear water lakes here in California.
 Make a long cast using fluorocarbon line and try your best not to move that bait.